 Ogre Rampage promotes the counterintuitive aggressive use of Ogre Hide.
 Although the Cooldown reduction it provides is significant, Ogre Rage is generally the Trait used in offensive situations.
-The Talent's effects are also prone to be wasted should Ogre Hide be used in a less than ideal situation.
+Still, with enough coordination, Ogre Rampage can be particularly effective for PvE purposes when combined with the Level 4 Talent Double Back.

 - Cooldown: 60 seconds